|BSc (Hons) Diagnostic Radiography with Integrated Foundation Year||BSc (Hons) Biomedical Science with Integrated Foundation Year|

 PPP in a Science related subject.

 BTEC National Certificate/QCF Diploma

-Pass an Access to HE Diploma in a relevant subject, such as Science, Combined Studies, Natural Sciences or Nursing.
+Pass an Access to Higher Education Diploma in a relevant subject, such as Science, Combined Studies, Natural Sciences or Nursing.

 GNVQ and AGNVQ